So, it’s finally unavoidable – I swore not to bring the pandemic into my blog, but I’m left with little choice.

 The best thing we can do during a global pandemic is not to panic like this.
 The best thing we could do is to share the resources we have available to those who need them.
 Think of it this way, if you must – the tables may, one day, be turned and you may need someone else’s help – are they going to help you in the future if you don’t help them now?

 Alone we can move stones, but together we can move mountains.

 Closing note: I’d like to commend Amazon (of all companies) for their recent decision to support people all over the UK and US by suspending delivery of non-essential items to ensure it has plenty of space in it’s warehouses for groceries, toiletries and other essential items in a time when superstores have become essentially useless.

 A YouTube channel I follow (and recommend you do to!) called Kurzgesagt has just released a really informative video about COVID-19 that I think sums up the situation quite nicely:

-I’m not affiliated in any way with the featured YouTube channel or this video.
+I’m not affiliated in any way with Kurzgesagt or this particular video.